 The Palmetto is the only long-distance train that does not provide a sleeping class, but since it is not an overnight long-distance train, it makes sense.

-The downside Of Amtrak Coach Class
+The downside of Amtrak Coach Class

 Like all other public transportation, you will probably sit next to someone you do not know.
 Every once in a while, you could end up with a fellow passenger who does not share the same manners.
 Over the years, this has been more of an exception to the rule than the standard.